renasboy/hack_battle_2016/README.md

 Improve your most private experience when you are off home

 #Reasons
-    1. Strong perfum smell or Strong stink
+    1. Strong perfum smell or even worst strong stink
-    2. Dirty floor
-    3. Dirty toiled seat
+    2. Dirty floor and dirty vase or even worst wet toiled seat
-    4. Dirty toiled vase
-    5. Toiled seat always up
+    3. Toiled seat always up
-    6. Washing your hands is good for you and for your frineds
+    4. Washing your hands is healthy
-    7. People forcing the door handle when you are concentrating on your shit
-    8. Knowing who is using before gives you a chance to avoid any inconvenience
+    5. Knowing who is using before gives you a chance to avoid any inconvenience
-    8. Maintenace is cheeper when users keep it clean
+    6. Maintenace is cheeper when users keep it clean
+    7. Sometimes status is unclear if its busy or free

 #Flow
-    1. WC is empty, closed, door dislays users rankings and some YAY images
+    1. WC is empty, closed, door dislays users rankings and YAY images as screensaver
-    2. Ultrasonic sensor in the door detects possible user
+    2. Ultrasonic sensor in the door detects possible user approximation
     3. Camera detects face and take picture which is shown on screen
     4. Face recognition detects user as known user or new user
     5. New user gets presented with accept terms while opening door